jeremyjh/dialyxir/README.md

 ]
 ```

 This option can also be set on the command line with `--list-unused-filters`.
-When used with
+When used without
-`--halt-exit-status`, this option will result in an error status code.
+`--ignore-exit-status`, this option will result in an error status code.